 Their job was to first show their approach on how to find candidates for this role, live sourcing on screen to show their strategy and approach.
 They then paired up with the other trainer with the same requisition to show how they engage and hire candidates as recruiters.

 For the role play sessions, trainers took turns acting as both recruiter and applicant to offer unique perspectives or highlight what they would have done differently.
-Brian Fink, Craig Fisher and Mike ‘Batman’ Cohen joined them on stage to moderate and field questions from the audience.
+Brian Fink and Craig Fisher joined them on stage to moderate and field questions from the audience.

 We ended each day bringing the role-play moderators and Shally Steckerl on the main stage for a discussion and analysis of each day’s events.